gridbugs/gridbugs.org/_posts/2019-05-08-nes-emulator-debugging.md

 <img src="/images/nes-emulator-debugging/tile-24.png">
 </div>

-That is an 8 x 8 square of black pixels, used for the empty space in the background.
+That is an 8x8 square of black pixels, used for the empty space in the background.

 Can you guess what tile 0x93 is: